samo-lasic/csound-instruments/instruments/tokolo.md

 ### Color Modulation

 Color modulation shapes the FM depth—the amplitude of the modulator signal—and is central to Tokolo’s timbral character.
 By adjusting this depth dynamically, the instrument can shift between distinct sonic identities, such as bell-like strikes, smooth organ tones, or more unstable, noise-like textures.
-Modulation can be periodic or stochastic, producing anything from subtle shimmer to complex spectral movement. **Gel** and non-Gel layers have separate **COLOR** (FM depth) controls, which scale the amount of modulation applied.
+Modulation can be periodic or stochastic, producing anything from subtle shimmer to complex spectral movement. **GEL** and non-GEL layers have separate **COLOR** (FM depth) controls, which scale the amount of modulation applied.

 #### Controls (ColorMod section):